(Hotlines and Online)

 Lists of Support Groups for Suicide Loss Survivors

 This site, sponsored by the American Association for Suicidology, and this site, sponsored by the American Foundation for Suicide Prevention, both provide directories for support groups nationwide for people who have lost a loved one to suicide.
 Some support groups are led by a mental health professional, while others are led by participants themselves.

 The American Foundation for Suicide Prevention trains people who have survived a suicide loss to reach out to others newly bereaved by suicide.
 The volunteers will visit new survivors and offer peer support, at the survivor’s request.
 Click here to request an in-person or remote visit.

 “Today may feel like the hardest day of your life,” this brochure states.
 It directs information to someone who very recently attempted suicide and is now leaving the emergency room, but in fact much of what it states about the recovery process, safety planning, and coping applies to anyone who has attempted suicide or still considers it.
-(The brochure is by the National Alliance for the Mentally Ill.)
+(The brochure was developed by the National Alliance for the Mentally Ill.)